 No one denies that child sexual abuse is a big issue that needs to be addressed.
 But when proposing such drastic measures like CSAM scanning of every private chat message, the arguments must be sound.
 Otherwise, the EU Commission is not helping anyone – not the children, and not our free, democratic societies.

-The EU Commission has managed to push three arguments into the public debate to swing the public opinion in favor of scanning for CSA material on every device.
+In the past, the EU Commission has already managed to push three arguments into the public debate to swing the public opinion in favor of scanning for CSA material on every device.
 But the arguments are blatantly wrong:

 - One in Five: The EU Commission claims that One in Five children in the EU would be sexually abused.